IMPEDE-PKD

 What does the IMPEDE-PKD trial involve for participants?

 The IMPEDE-PKD trial is a prospective, multicentre, double blind randomised controlled trial.
-Study participants will be randomised to receive either metformin or a placebo (inactive pill).
-All study participants will receive standard care and complete some trial questionnaires and blood and urine tests.
+Study participants are randomised to receive either metformin or a placebo (inactive pill).
+All study participants receive standard care and complete some trial questionnaires and blood and urine tests.

 “Any safe drug that can slow the progression of kidney cysts and decline is a major win for PKD patients.
 Especially if the drug is effective enough to prevent having to endure a kidney transplant and the life-long use of immunosuppressant anti rejection medication.”